a-dri-an-S/CodeSignal-Arcade-Challenges/README.md

 ## 10. commonCharacterCount

 Function finds common characters between two strings and returns the count.
 Breaks string into arrays, for loop is used to iterate through string 1 to find common character in string 2.
 When common character found, count is incremented by 1 and character is deleted from str 2 to avoid duplicate counts.

+## 11. isLucky

+Function sums first half of an integer and compares it with the sum of the second half and checks if sums are equal(true) or not (false).
+Function takes the integer and finds the half way point (number of digits / 2), turns integer into array of separate characters.
+Splice method was used to extract 1st half of array as its sum and checks it against the sum of the second half of the array.